Personal Property Insurance: What You Need to Know

+There is no difference between personal property and contents insurance — other than the name.
 Personal property insurance is a broad term, and you’ll likely see it called other names such as Coverage C or home contents insurance.
 But no matter what it’s called, the coverage over your belongings is still the same.

 What does personal property insurance cover?

 Personal property insurance provides coverage for anything you bring into your home (rather than appliances or fixtures already installed).
 So whether you’re a budding woodworker with a plethora of tools in the garage or you just love collecting the latest tech, your stuff will be protected just the same.
 This includes your guests’ belongings while they’re staying at your home, so you’ll be covered from any accidents or break-ins that occur when you’re hosting family or friends.

 Most personal property insurance policies are under a named peril policy, meaning your items will have protection from damage that occurs from the following hazards:

 - Aircraft or vehicles

 - Fire or smoke

 - Volcanic eruption